-Union Presbyterian Seminary students register for all RTC courses through the Union Presbyterian Seminary registrar's office and abide by all registration deadlines as published in the Union academic calendar.
-All RTC registration requests to Union Presbyterian Seminary must come through the Union registrar's office and/or appropriate dean of the RTC school in which the student is enrolled.
+Union Presbyterian Seminary students register for all RTC courses through the UPSem registrar's office and abide by all registration deadlines as published in the Union academic calendar.
+All RTC registration requests to UPSem must come through the Union registrar's office and/or appropriate dean of the RTC school in which the student is enrolled.

 RTC students may inquire about summer languages at Union Presbyterian Seminary.
 Their requests for enrollment will be considered on a space-available basis.
-RTC students who take a summer language at Union will pay the same tuition as Union students, and will pay the tuition to Union Presbyterian Seminary.
+RTC students who take a summer language at UPSem will pay the same tuition directly to UPSem.
 Interested students should contact their home school's registrar, and the Union Presbyterian Seminary Business Office to begin inquiry.

-Seniors taking a course in an RTC school during the last term of their enrollment for graduation will not be registered unless the RTC school agrees to supply to Union Presbyterian Seminary the grade for the course by the deadline for Union Presbyterian Seminary graduating senior grades.
+Seniors taking a course in an RTC school during the last term of their enrollment for graduation will not be registered unless the RTC school agrees to supply to Union Presbyterian Seminary the grade for the course by the deadline for UPSem graduating senior grades.

-By the terms of a cross-registration agreement with Virginia Commonwealth University (VCU), full-time students in all degree programs are eligible to take one graduate-level course at VCU in each fall or spring term.
+By the terms of a cross-registration agreement with Virginia Commonwealth University (VCU), fulltime students in all degree programs are eligible to take one graduate-level course at VCU in each fall or spring term.
 Certain restrictions apply (see the registrar for details), and VCU courses count toward cross-registration limits defined in this section.
 Before registering for a VCU course, students must obtain permission from the Richmond academic dean.
 Union Presbyterian Seminary students enrolled in courses at consortium schools or VCU will receive the host school's grades on their Union Presbyterian Seminary transcripts.